state-adapt/state-adapt/apps/docs2/docs/api/eslint-plugin-spaghetti/index/index.md

 This ESLint plugin helps minimize spaghetti code.
 It warns when imperative code reaches too far across functions, scopes, files, or folders.

-See the [`no-spaghetti` rule guide](/api/eslint-plugin-spaghetti/rules/no-spaghetti) for behavior, examples, and configuration.
+See the [`no-spaghetti` rule](/api/eslint-plugin-spaghetti/rules/no-spaghetti) for behavior and configuration.

 <template v-for="(section, index) in sections">